James Daniel Phillips

 M, b.
 5 May 1886, d.
 12 January 1971

-Morris was born on 5 May 1886 at Lafayette, Florida, United States.1 He was the son of James H. Sullivan and Sallie A. Land.
-He married Josie Patterson, on 22 July 1906 at Lafayette, Florida, United States.2 Morris died on 12 January 1971 at Lafayette, Florida, United States, at age 84.
-His body was buried on 14 January 1971 at Midway Baptist Church, Lafayette, Florida, United States.3
+Morris Sullivan was the son of James H. Sullivan and Sallie A. Land.
+He married Josie Patterson, on 22 July 1906 at Lafayette, Florida, United States.1 Morris died on 12 January 1971 at Lafayette, Florida, United States, at age 84.
+His body was buried on 14 January 1971 at Midway Baptist Church, Lafayette, Florida, United States.2

 Citations